arthurdandrea/devise_sequel/README.md

     # bundler
     gem 'devise_sequel'

-Also, at the moment (0.0.3) please use the orm_adapter-sequel from my repository, which is a fork from the real project from elskwid: https://github.com/mooman/orm_adapter-sequel
-This should be very temporary.

 You're going to need an ORM for rails also.
 Only sequel-rails has been tested to work this gem.